Star Trek: Deep Space Nine: Critical reception

 Andrew J. Robinson commented on DS9 not being as popular as its predecessors: "It's not the most popular because it's the most morally ambiguous...
 Whenever you have characters who are gray rather than black and white...
 Although they are more interesting, they are more difficult for people to get a handle on.
-I loved DS9 because they were gray, because the characters were not easily definable, but that's not for everybody".
+I loved DS9 because they were gray because the characters were not easily definable, but that's not for everybody".

 Author Terry J. Erdmann commented: "DS9 was never as popular as its two predecessors, although it arguably was a more critically acclaimed series".
-In 2018, IndieWire ranked Star Trek: Deep Space Nine as the 3rd best space science fiction show set in outer space, while placing Star Trek (1966–1969) in 8th place and Star Trek: The Next Generation (1987–1994) in 12th place among other shows in this genre, including 18 overall.
+In 2018, IndieWire ranked Star Trek: Deep Space Nine as the third-best science-fiction show set in outer space, while placing Star Trek (1966–1969) in eighth place and Star Trek: The Next Generation (1987–1994) in 12th place among other shows in this genre, including 18 overall.

-In 2016, The Washington Post called the Dominion war arc possibly the "richest narrative" of the Star Trek universe, though the arc's only standout episode is "In the Pale Moonlight", which it ranked the 4th best episode of all Star Trek for highlighting the moral confusion and compromises that can occur during war.
+In 2016, The Washington Post called the Dominion war arc possibly the "richest narrative" of the Star Trek universe, though the arc's only standout episode is "In the Pale Moonlight", which it ranked the fourth-best episode of all Star Trek for highlighting the moral confusion and compromises that can occur during war.
 In 2016, the Los Angeles Times ranked DS9 third of all Star Trek films and TV series.
 In 2017, Vulture ranked it the best live-action Star Trek television show.
-In 2019, Popular Mechanics ranked it the 16th best science fiction television show ever.
-In 2021, Variety magazine ranked it ninth among Star Trek film and television series.
-In 2021, Empire magazine ranked it the 46th greatest television show ever, saying its seasons-long character and story arcs make it good for binge-watching.
+In 2019, Popular Mechanics ranked it the 16th-best science-fiction television show ever.
+In 2021, Variety ranked it ninth among Star Trek film and television series.
+In 2021, Empire ranked it the 46th-greatest television show ever, saying its seasons-long character and story arcs make it good for binge-watching.